transientskp/tkp/documentation/source/classification.rst

 - inputs:

+parset = %(runtime_directory)s/jobs/%(job_name)s/parsets/classification.parset
+  - parset: parameter set, currently containing only one parameter:

-  - weight_cutoff: set a cutoff: any classified transient with a total classification weight below this value will not be output.
+    - weighting.cutoff: Any classified transient with a total classification weight below this value will not be output.

-  - transients: list of :ref:`Transient
-    <tkpapi:classification-manual-transient>` objects,
-    previously obtained with the transient_search recipe.

   - nproc: number of maximum simultaneous processors per node.